Be Prepared for Unexpected School Expenses

 If your child is struggling in a particular subject, tutoring can be the solution to help them understand the course material and avoid falling behind.
 While tutoring can be expensive, it doesn’t have to be.
 Try these great ideas for how you can save on tutoring, while getting your child the help they need.

 College Entrance Exams

 From the test prep to taking the ACT or SAT (or both), costs for college entrance exams can be hundreds of dollars, depending on where you live.
 For planning purposes, most college-bound high school students take these tests their junior year.
 One bit of good news, the largest publisher of ACT/SAT test prep materials recently lowered its prices, so you’ll actually spend less this year than the past few years.
 Something else to consider — if your child is planning to start out at a community college, rather than a university, ACT/SAT scores aren’t required for admission.

 This & That

-There will be other school-related expenses that pop up throughout the year.
+Other school-related expenses are sure to pop up throughout the year.
 Be on the lookout for expenses related to field trips or overnight class trips.
 You’ll probably want to purchase holiday gifts for teachers and coaches.
 And if your child is having a growth spurt, you’ll end up purchasing more than one round of school clothes for the year.

 If you need help reworking the family budget to afford unexpected school expenses, our free online Credit Counseling can help.
-You’ll partner one-on-one with a trained counselor who can help you assess your current financial situation and recommend a plan of action.
+You’ll see just where you stand financially and receive a personalized budget and action plan.